 The image above – “US backed plan to launch a chemical weapon attack on Syria and blame it on the Assad’s regime” – is an article that was published, but quickly deleted.
 Of course, the public wasn’t supposed to know this.

-While Obama deceived many with his charm, he was just as complicit in the execution of the plan to impose American hegemony in the Middle East, as his predecessor.
+Obama was just as complicit in the execution of the plan to impose American hegemony in the Middle East, as President Bush.

-This is called a false flag, a commonly used tactic by negative groups, to deceive the public and/or to gain public support for the implementation of a certain covert agenda.
+This is called a false flag, a commonly used tactic by negative groups, to deceive the public and gain support for the implementation of a certain agenda.